OXO Brew 12-Cup Coffee Maker review: brew into a mug or the 12-cup stainless steel, thermal carafe

 Side view (Image credit: Future / Terri Williams)

-The OXO Brew 12 Cup does not include a water filter, and if you live in an area with hard water, this may be a negative.
-However, it does have a descaler notification to let you know when the coffee maker needs to be descaled to remove mineral deposits, such as magnesium and calcium, which can clog the machine’s performance.
+The OXO Brew 12 Cup does not include a water filter, which may be a negative if you live in an area with hard water.
+However, there is a descaler notification that lets you know when the coffee maker needs to be descaled to remove mineral deposits, such as magnesium and calcium, that can clog the machine’s performance.

-The large brew basket, small brew basket, carafe lid and mixing tube, rainmaker shower head, and drip tray are all removable for cleaning.
-I washed them in the sink; however, everything except the carafe and lid are dishwasher safe.
-The water tank is not removable, and that’s perhaps the only part of the design that I don’t like.
-Admittedly, the water tank isn’t removable on the other OXO models, either.
-But since a removable tank makes it easier to fill and pour out water, as well making it more convenient to clean the water tank itself, this was worth noting.
+The large brew basket, small brew basket, carafe lid, mixing tube, rainmaker shower head, and drip tray are all removable for cleaning.
+I washed them in the sink; however, everything except the carafe and lid is dishwasher safe.
+The water tank is not removable, perhaps the only part of the design I don’t like.
+The water tank isn’t removable on the other OXO models, either.
+But since a removable tank makes it easier to fill and pour out water, as well as making it more convenient to clean the water tank itself, this was worth noting.

 OXO Brew 12 Cup Coffee Maker brew basket